cnlohr/ch32v003_3digit_lcd_usb/README.md

 # ch32v003_3digit_lcd_usb

-USB, Touch and Driver for 3-digit 7-segment LCDs on CH32V003
+USB, Touch and Driver for 3-digit 7-segment TN LCDs on CH32V003

 (Will be YT link when released)